 When the squash is cool enough to handle, peel the skin off then place the flesh into a food processor and process until very smooth.
 That’s another thing I love about roasting butternut squash – it gets sooooo silky and luscious.
 I almost can’t handle it.

-K, now, the butternut squash puree will be pretty moist and liquidy so, to make sure we don’t have to add a ton of flour to the gnocchi (which would result in a tough gnocchi,) pour the puree into a large saucepan over medium heat and cook out some of the moisture for about 10 minutes.
+Now, the butternut squash puree will be pretty liquidy so, to make sure we don’t have to add a ton of flour to the gnocchi (which would result in a tough gnocchi,) pour the puree into a large saucepan over medium heat and cook out some of the moisture for about 10 minutes.
 You don’t have to babysit this – just give it a stir every so often, until the puree isn’t so moist.
 I learned this trick on an episode of America’s Test Kitchen last year.
 (Heart that nerdy show!) :)

 Once the moisture in the puree has cooked out, spread it onto a large plate and let it chill in the refrigerator.